Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 A Dog's Life

-LOCAL FAVOURITE - CULTURE & TRADITION: Get up close and personal to Alaska's amazing sled dogs and their trainers at Muktuk Adventures.
-Learn about the training and care of the Alaskan champions and the spirit needed to race in world-famous Iditarod and Yukon Quest competitions.
-An experience that leads the pack!
+LOCAL FAVORITE - CULTURE & TRADITION: Get up close and personal to Alaska's amazing sled dogs and their trainers at Muktuk Adventures.
+Learn about training and care of the Alaskan champions and the spirit needed to race in world-famous Iditarod and Yukon Quest competitions.
+A memorable experience that leads the pack!

 TOUR HIGHLIGHT - WILDERNESS TREASURES: On your way to Alaska's dogsledding town of Tok, you'll drive along the mountains of Kluane National Park and Reserve in the southwest of the Canadian Yukon.
 Witness a vast wilderness of ice fields, forests, and towering peaks, including Canada's highest summit, Mount Logan.
 Here, spectacular sights created by the glacier-fed Alsek River are home to grizzly bears, Dall sheep and more than 100 bird species.